Vajalol/VUI/VUI/ROADMAP.md

 ## Next Steps

-The immediate focus is on enhancing the Configuration System (Phase 4.5), with particular attention to:
+We have made significant progress on the Configuration System Enhancement (Phase 4.5):

-1. Expanding the existing GUI system with complete module configuration options
-2. Ensuring all modules properly connect to the main configuration panel
+✅ Completed systematic analysis of all module configurations ✅ Verified proper integration with the main configuration panel ✅ Confirmed standardized configuration approaches across modules

+The current focus is on completing Phase 4.5 by:

-3. Improving the first-time user experience with better defaults and guidance
+1. Improving first-time user experience with better defaults
+2. Adding helpful tooltips and explanations for key features
+3. Including streamlined default profile options

-Upon completion of the Configuration System Enhancement, work will continue on Phase 5 (Testing, Debugging, and Performance Optimization).
+Upon completion of the remaining First-Time Experience Improvements, work will proceed to Phase 5 (Testing, Debugging, and Performance Optimization) and final validation testing.